 Meet Governor Dunleavy Governor Mike Dunleavy Governor Mike Dunleavy arrived in Alaska in 1983 as a young man looking for opportunity, and he found it.
 His first job was working in a logging camp in Southeast Alaska.
 Later on, Governor Dunleavy pursued his dream of becoming a teacher.
 He earned his teacher’s certificate, and then a master of education degree from the University of Alaska Fairbanks.
 He spent nearly two decades in northwest Arctic communities working as a teacher, principal, and superintendent.
 Governor Dunleavy’s wife Rose is from the Kobuk River Valley community of Noorvik.
 Together, they have three children – Maggie, Catherine, and Ceil – who were raised in both rural and urban Alaska.
-Governor Dunleavy and his family moved to Wasilla in 2004, where he worked on a number of projects to improve education, including a statewide mentoring project to recruit and retain excellent teachers.
+Governor Dunleavy and his family moved to Wasilla in 2004, where he owned an educational consulting firm and worked on a number of educational projects statewide.
 Dunleavy served on the Mat-Su Borough School Board, with two years as Board President, and then as a state senator for five years.
 The Dunleavys enjoy spending time together as a family, often in Alaska’s great outdoors.
 Hunting, fishing, snowmachining, and camping are all favorite activities.
+Governor Dunleavy is focused on moving Alaska forward and believes that our greatest years are yet to come if we work together to maximize our potential.